prostotin/cybersec/index.md

 Let's start by creating a simple dummy program that will act as our target.

-The following C++ code will result in a program that simply holds 1 integer value, an Account Balance, and displays it over and over upon pressing ENTER.
+The following C++ code will result in a program that simply holds an integer value, an Account Balance, and displays it over and over upon pressing ENTER.

 ```C++
 #include <iostream>